Jeon Yeo-been: Transition to leading roles

-On February 11, 2022, it was confirmed that Jeon was cast in Kim Jee-woon's film Cobweb.
+On February 11, 2022, it was confirmed that Jeon was cast in Kim Jee-woon's film Cobweb.The film premiered in the non-competitive section at the 2023 Cannes Film Festival.
+The film was released theatrically on September 27, 2023, coinciding with Korean Chuseok holidays.
 She portrayed Shin Mi-do, the head of finance at a film production company.
 For her performance, Jeon received the award for Best Supporting Actress at the 44th Blue Dragon Film Awards, and was also nominated for Best Supporting Actress for the 59th Grand Bell Awards.